 A situation we see frequently: the employer has a policy document somewhere in a shared drive, but no one has read it, no manager has been trained on it, and when a complaint comes in, there is no clear process for handling it.
 That gap between having a policy and actually implementing it is where the WRC focuses its attention.

 Most workplace bullying claims do not involve deliberate cruelty.
 They involve managers who say the wrong thing at the wrong time, or who allow a pattern of behaviour to develop without recognising what it looks like from the other side.
-The case in this week’s headlines is a sharp example.
+The High Court case reported in May 2026 is a sharp example.
 Whether or not the allegations are ultimately upheld, the fact that a returning employee felt compelled to take legal action tells its own story.

 Managers in Irish SMEs rarely receive structured training on dignity at work.
 They are promoted for technical ability, not people management skills.
 When they encounter a colleague returning from leave with complex personal circumstances, they often have no framework for how to engage appropriately.
 They default to informality, to remarks they think are supportive or humorous, without recognising the power imbalance involved.